BrittanySchutrum/FIJI-Spheroid-Morphological-Signatures/README.md

 ## Perimeter Points and Interpolation
 ### Background and useage
-Radial length analysis (RLA) of spheroids in MATLAB as described in the repository [AverageRadialLengthCrossings-Spheroids](https://github.com/BrittanySchutrum/AverageRadialLegnthCrossings-Spheroids) is dependent on the coordinates of points which define the perimeter of an ROI created in FIJI.
-By default, the shape is defined by the minimum number of points to define the shape in FIJI, however for RLA applications it is desirable to interpolate the perimeter points to maximize the number of defined points.
+Average Radial Length Crossing (ARLC) analysis of spheroids in MATLAB as described in the repository [AverageRadialLengthCrossings-Spheroids](https://github.com/BrittanySchutrum/AverageRadialLegnthCrossings-Spheroids) is dependent on the coordinates of points which define the perimeter of an ROI created in FIJI.
+By default, the shape is defined by the minimum number of points to define the shape in FIJI, however for ARLC applications it is desirable to interpolate the perimeter points to maximize the number of defined points.

 ### Perimeter_points.ijm
 **Inputs:**